Most children feel some separation anxiety but usually grow out of it.

 Treatment aims to enable children to return to school as soon as possible.

-Some degree of separation anxiety is normal and occurs in almost all children, especially in very young children.
+Some degree of separation anxiety Separation anxiety As infants develop intellectually and emotionally, they quickly learn to recognize and become attached to their parents or primary caregivers.
+As this bond strengthens, infants often become... read more is normal and occurs in almost all children, especially in very young children.
 Children feel it when a person to whom they are attached leaves.
-That person is usually the mother, but it can be either parent or a caregiver.
+That person is usually the mother, but it can be either parent or another caregiver.
 The anxiety typically stops as children learn that the person will return.
 In separation anxiety disorder, the anxiety is much more intense and goes beyond that expected for the child’s age and developmental level.
 Separation anxiety disorder commonly occurs in younger children and is rare after puberty.

 Some life stress, such as the death of a relative, friend, or pet or a geographic move or a change in schools, may trigger separation anxiety disorder.
 Also, people can inherit a tendency to feel anxiety.